Esther Hunziker, «Inside», 2022

 Semiconductor, «Morphogenetic Movements», 2022

-The artwork by artist duo Semiconductor for the media façade is a series of real-time generative animations that transform the façade of the Novartis Pavillon into a biological, self-organizing system.
+The artwork by artist duo Semiconductor for the media façade is a series of real-time generative animations that transform the façade of Novartis Pavillon into a biological, self-organizing system.
 By generating cell-like forms that evolve from visual noise to legible patterns and back again, the artwork explores self-organization as a contemporary research method applied to biomedical research (and other scientific fields) to create an understanding of how biological entities interact, evolve and function as a system.